 Fair values are estimated using the discounted cash flow methodology, using the Bank's current incremental lending rates for similar types of receivables or securities.
-The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 3.3% to 7.3% in both 2021 and 2020.
+The discount rates used in estimating the fair value of loans and receivables are the incremental lending rates ranging from 3.3% to 7.3% in 2022 and 2021.